 73% of third marriages end in divorce

-When you get married many assets become ‘marital assets’ and can be considered for division between you.
+When you get married many assets become ‘marital assets’ and used for consideration for division between you.
 The fundamental reason for an Asset Protection Agreement is to determine who owns what before entering into the marriage; therefore, if the marriage were to break down there would be a clear, legal document stating what would belong to whom.

-At present an Asset Protection Agreement does not convey the same weight as a Court arrangement and won’t “naturally” be maintained or upheld by an English or Welsh court in the case of a separation and/or contradiction.
+At present an Asset Protection Agreement does not convey the same weight as a Court arrangement.
+It won’t “naturally” be upheld by an English or Welsh court in the case of a separation and/or contradiction.

-The courts do however consider them important if they have been prepared correctly, as an Asset Protection Agreement is confirmation of your expectations to each other in the event the relationship breaks down and one of the mechanisms a court will consider when assessing all the circumstances of your case, providing it has been done correctly.
+An Asset Protection Agreement is confirmation of your expectations to each other in the event the relationship breaks down.
+One of the mechanisms a court will consider when assessing all the circumstances of your case, is the agreement providing the preparation is correctly done.

 The Court will consider:

-Divorce Negotiator is able to advise, guide and draw up this agreement with both parties in a straight forward and sensitive way to ensure you are happy with the arrangements from the very beginning.
+Divorce Negotiator is able to advise, guide and draw up this agreement with both parties.
+The approach is straight forward and sensitive to ensure you are happy with the arrangements from the very beginning.
 You will both need to provide full disclosure of your financial positions.
-You should carefully consider the terms of the agreement to ensure they are as clear as possible as this will ensure there is no misunderstanding should they need to be referenced at any point.
+You should carefully consider the terms of the agreement to ensure they are as clear as possible.
+This will ensure there is no misunderstanding should they need to refer back at any point.